 - Water flossing is easily the most expensive option among floss picks, string floss, and dental tape.

 There’s not much of a need to talk about dental tape in great detail because of its similarities with traditional string floss.
 In short, dental tape is a flatter, stretchier version of string floss and preferred by some people because they feel it slides more easily between their teeth.
 Others say it doesn’t snap as harshly against the gums as string floss.

 So, what’s the verdict?
 Floss picks?
 String floss?
 Water flossers?
 Dental tape?

-First, keep something in mind: dental professionals want you to floss whether you use a floss pick, string floss, floss tape, a water flosser, or all of the above.
-Not flossing isn’t an option, and they have a ton of research – and rotting and falling-out teeth – to back them up.
+First, keep something in mind: dentists and oral hygienist want you to floss.
+Regardless of which one of these you choose – floss pick, string gloss, a water flosser, floss tape, or all of the above.
+Not flossing is not an option, dental professionals have done a lot of research, they have a ton of rotten and fell-out teeth – to back up their ultimatum.

-In one study published in the Journal of Clinical Dentistry, researchers found that people who used a water flosser in combination with a manual toothbrush had a 17% greater reduction in plaque compared to those who used string floss and a toothbrush.
+There is a study, done by the Journal of Clinical Dentistry, where they found out that using the water flosser combined with a manual toothbrush has a 17% greater impact on plaque reduction compared to using just a string floss and a toothbrush.